forrest-ua/php-amqp/README.md

   - Max channels per connection means how many concurrent channels per connection may be opened at the same time (this limit may be increased later to max AMQP protocol number - 65532 without any problem).

+  - Nested header arrays may contain only string values.

 #### Persistent connection

   Limitations: